Floer theory and flips: Reverse flips

-\begin{proof} As mentioned in the introduction, moduli spaces of disks in toric varieties with boundary on Lagrangian torus orbits generally have ``excess dimension''; for example, the smallest dimension moduli space has dimension that of the Lagrangian.
-More generally, let $l \in \crit(F)$ and $(x_1,\ldots,x_m) \in \crit(H)$.
-Denote by $\M(X_{\subset},L,\ul{x},l)$ the moduli space of disks with a single level and no leaves, limiting to critical points $\ul{x} \in \crit(H)$ along the semi-infinite edges attached to interior points and $l$ along the semi-infinite edge attached to the boundary point.
-(That is, $\M(X_{\subset},L,\ul{x},l)$ is the ``disk part'' of a component of the moduli space of broken disks.)
-In order that the moduli space $\M(X_{\subset},L,\ul{x},l)$ is non-empty and of expected dimension zero for perturbations with almost complex structures close to the standard complex structure, we must have
+\begin{proof} The argument for weak unobstructedness of the Floer theory is a dimension count using the classification of disks in \eqref{blaschke}.
+Let

-for any element $[u]$.
-Indeed, the moduli space of disks with boundary in $L$ is the moduli space of Blaschke products \eqref{blaschke} which is regular and has evaluation map at any interior marking transverse to the Morse cycles $\P^i \times \P^j$.
-Thus we may in fact assume that the almost complex structure on $X_{\subset}$ is the standard torus-invariant complex structure.
-The requirement that $u(z)$ meet $\P^i \times \P^j $ at a marking $z_k$ implies that $u_l$ has a zero at $z_k$ for the $\codim (\P^i \times \P^j)$ coordinates defining $\P^i \times \P^j$.
-Each such zero contributes two to the Maslov index $I(u)$ of $u$, hence for the moduli space to contain some element $[u]$ we must have
+be a broken disk contributing to $\mu_0(1)$, that is, with no boundary leaves, with intersection multiplicities $\ul{s}$ with the hypersurface $Y$ and mapping to the unstable manifolds of $x_i, i =1,\ldots, m$ at the intersection points with $Y$.
+Each such constraint raises the required Maslov index of $u_\subset$ by $2$, so that

-Combining \eqref{bigI} with \eqref{expdimeq} It follows that the moduli space can be non-empty only when $\deg(l) = 0$, in which case $\mu^0(1)$ is a count of Maslov index two disks and $CF(\XX, L)$ is projectively flat, that is, $\mu^0(1)$ is a multiple of the identity.
+where $m$ is the number of points mapping to $Y$.
+On the other hand, the requirement that $u_\subset(z_k)$ meet $\P^i \times \P^j $ at a given point $z_k \in S_\subset$ implies that for any $l > i$, the component $u_l$ has a zero at $z_k$; the number of such constraints is the degree of $x_i$.
+Furthermore, if $u_0$ is the component whose vanishing corresponds to intersections with $Y$ then the intersection multiplicity condition also requires that $u_0$ have a zero of order $s_i$ at $z_k$.
+Each of these zeroes $u_\subset^{-1}(Y)$ contributes two to the Maslov index $I(u_\subset)$ of $u_\subset$.
+For the moduli space to contain some element $[u]$ it must hold that